Barbecue Black Bean Stuffed Honey Nut Squash

 Bake the squash:

-3. 3.
-Place on parchment lined sheet pan in the oven and bake for 30 minutes or until the squash is very tender when pierced with a knife.
+Bake for about 30 minutes or until the squash is very tender when pierced with a knife.
 We want the squash to be very soft.
 Remove from the oven.

 Make the BBQ black beans:

-2. In a measuring cup, combine all of the other ingredients and mix with a fork to combine.
+In a measuring cup, combine all the other ingredients and mix with a fork to combine.

-3. Place a 2 qt. pot over medium high heat for a minute.
+Place a 2-quart pot over medium high heat for a minute.
 Add in the beans and the garlic and quickly stir until you can start to smell the garlic.
 Add in the sauce ingredients and bring to a gentle simmer.
 Simmer for 10 minutes or until the sauce thickens.

 Make the boats:

-1. With a small spoon, scrape the flesh of the squash into the seeded area to make the boat even from one side to the other, filled with the flesh.
+Using a small spoon, scrape some of the squash flesh and smooth it into the seeded area of the squash, to make the boat even from one side to the other.

-2. Spoon bbq black bean mixture on top of each squash.
+Spoon the BBQ black bean mixture on top of each squash.